Tree To Be Planted At 2 Walnut

 He attended Phoenix Mills’ one-room school house through eighth grade, moving to Cooperstown High School in 1932.
 For many years he organized annual reunions of his Class of 1936.
 He was a member of the Cooperstown High School Alumni Association, and its president at one time.

 As a young boy, he caddied at the Leatherstocking Golf Club and served a couple years as caddy master.
+We can imagine he would often have had his life made easier by something similar to Ace Golf Netting – Driving Range Netting so retrieving balls wasn’t so clumberson.
 He worked for the local Grand Union grocery in 1939-41 as a clerk and delivered groceries by van.

 Hall’s Prominence Surprised